aio-libs/aiosmtpd/aiosmtpd/docs/controller.rst

       True

    :boldital:`ssl_context` is an ``SSLContext`` that will be used by the loop's server.
-It is passed directly to the :meth:`AbstractEventLoop.create_server` method.
+It is passed directly to the :meth:`asyncio.loop.create_server` method.
 Note that this implies unconditional encryption of the connection, and prevents use of the ``STARTTLS`` mechanism.